 Even to use the more common these days term of "wise men" puts a hole in Matthew's intention.
-When we use the expression 'wise men' I think most of us immediately picture learned and scholarly men, Doctors of This or That.
-The term "wise men" - to be carefully distinguished from "wise guys" - invokes images of men of great intellectual integrity, of renowned scholastic repute, great sages who have wrestled with irrefutable facts and rock-solid rationality.
-Matthew is a little bit nervous about touting the magi as magical men, however he wants you to be in no doubt that these are indeed magi, astrologers who can read the mysterious signs of the universe.
-They use the positions of moon, planets and stars to glean the meaning of life, or at least the whichness of what.
-To be sure, that is nowhere near as messy as studying the innards of chickens or the shape of moose droppings, but for all that they work with charts and table they are still diviners of magical signs.
-As I mentioned, Matthew is a bit uncomfortable about their role, even if he wants to show that their interpretations were right about having seen "his star at its rising" and connecting that with the birth of Jesus.
-Consequently, in addition to an astrological sign we have them literally following a moving star that appeared when they were in Jerusalem, and which directed them to Bethlehem.
-Now call me confused, but seeing a star in the east and following it westward seems a bit confusing, but that may just be because Matthew is massaging the story a little too heavily!
-In any event, their unusual powers of ESP and perception return quickly and they are warned in a dream not to return to Herod.
+When we use the expression 'wise men' I think most of us immediately picture learned and scholarly men, Doctors of This or That, men of great intellectual integrity, of renowned scholastic repute, who have wrestled with irrefutable facts and rock-solid rationality.
+Matthew, while a little bit nervous about touting the magi as such, nevertheless wants you to be in no doubt that these are indeed magi, astrologers who can read the mysterious signs of the universe.
+They use the positions of moon, planets and stars to glean the meaning of life, or at least the whichness of what, and that is a whole lot less messier than studying the innards of chickens or whatever, but for all of that they are good old-fashioned astrologers.
+As I mentioned, Matthew was a bit uncomfortable about their role, even if he wanted to show that their interpretations were right about having seen "his star at its rising" and connecting that with the birth of Jesus, and so in addition to an astrological sign we have them literally following a moving star that appeared when they were in Jerusalem, and which directed them to Bethlehem.
+Their unusual powers of ESP and perception return quickly, however, as they are warned in a dream not to return to Herod.

 It's important that we not lose sight of these magi being magical men, because if we do we miss several important points Matthew was trying to make about the origins of Jesus.
 The most obvious point, of course, is that the birth of Jesus was so important that it caused ripples in the very fabric of the universe, ripples that like a tsunami could be felt far across the world.
-We need to hear that these magi, attuned to such ripples, could even in a far-off land detect that something unusual, even something unique, had happened.
-Matthew wants us to know that at a distance beyond which rumours could not travel it was clear to their seismic senses that something heavenly had happened.
+We need to hear that these magi, attuned to such ripples, could even in a far-off land detect that something unusual, even something unique, had happened, that at a distance beyond which rumours could not travel it was clear to their seismic senses that something heavenly had happened.

-But more important to Matthew, and most importantly to us, is that these magi were not Jewish.
+But more important to Matthew, and in many ways to us, is that these magi were not Jewish.
 These foreigners, practicing a religion clearly different from that of the Israelites, the Jews, not only sensed the birth of the Messiah, they did something about it - they came and paid the appropriate homage to him.
 Can you see now how Matthew is presenting their response as appropriate and favourable, particularly as he sets it against the reaction of the priests and scribes who responded only to the secular ruler Herod?
-Those bastions of the Jewish faith were able to quote from the prophets as to where the Messiah would be born, but apparently failed to keep a watch at that location, or at least missed all the signs.
+They are able to quote from the prophets as to where the Messiah would be born, but apparently failed to keep a watch at that location, or at least missed all the signs.
 This is a favourite theme of Matthew, as time and time again he points out how the people of Israel missed seeing Jesus as the Messiah in their midst, where to others it was abundantly clear.